ashe848/ashe848.github.io/ulearn-physics/README.md

 Full brief development and prototyping documentation available on request.

 ## ULearn PE
-Peer assignment and group review platform proof of concept for the extension to make the ULearn revision site more interactive.
+Group assignment and peer review platform proof of concept for the extension to make the ULearn revision site more interactive.

 ## TASC
 Website for a potential Squash Club based at the Te Atatu squash courts.
 Full documentation and brief development also available.